russellschmidt/rs-blog-3/src/pages/portfolio/2018-05-09-wordreverse/index.md

 Inspired by a section of Marshall McLuhan's classic 'The Medium is the Massage' which we read in Storytelling class in my USC Master's program, I created a word de-scrambling game.
 I think I will dive into the thought behind this and the challenging quote a bit more on a blog post, but needless to say, this is a challenging game intended in part as a place to practice React, JS and SPAs and some very intentionally droll design choices.

+Want to explore my thinking on this?
+Me neither.
+But for the curious, [click here](/blog/marshall-mcluhan/)

 ### Stack
 React 16,
 Node 8.5,